Free Booking Systems for Small Business | DetailBook

 4. They’re building a user base to sell — the free tool is a growth strategy, and when the company sells or pivots, your booking system disappears overnight

-I’ve seen it happen.
+I’ve seen that last one happen.
 A detailer I know had his entire booking system go offline with two weeks’ notice because the free platform was acquired by a larger company and shut down.
 He lost his booking history, customer details, and had to scramble to find an alternative while manually contacting every customer with an upcoming appointment.
+That’s not a theoretical risk.
+It’s something that happens regularly with free tools.

 Pro Tip